Stochastic fractional integro-differential equations with weakly singular kernels: Well-posedness and Euler--Maruyama approximation: Numerical experiments

 for $t\in[0,1]$ and the initial value $y(0) = 1$.

-We can verify that the functions $f_i~(i=0,1,2)$ satisfy the hypothesis of Theorem \ref{th.4.2}.
-The results of these calculations are shown in Fig. \ref{fig1}.
-As shown in Fig.\ \ref{fig1}, the convergence rate is close to $\alpha$, and the arguments $\alpha$, $\beta_1$ and $\beta_2$ will affect the error constant. \end{Example}
+We can verify that the functions $f_i~(i=0,1,2)$ satisfy the hypotheses of Theorem \ref{th.4.6}.
+The computing results are shown in Figure \ref{fig:1}.
+As shown in Figure \ref{fig:1}, the convergence rate is $\alpha$, and the arguments $\alpha$, $\beta_1$ and $\beta_2$ will affect the error constant. \end{example}

-\begin{Example} Consider the $2$-dimensional SFIDE with $r = 2$
+\begin{example} Consider the $2$-dimensional SFIDE with $r = 2$

 for $t\in[0,1]$ and the initial value $(y_1(0),y_2(0))^T = (0,0)^T$.